LuizFerK/Ecoleta/README.md

 A new tab will be open in your browser with the application (frontend).

-The app will load in your mobile device (mobile)...
+The app will load in your mobile device (mobile).